mpdcampbell/selfhosted-services/README.md

 # selfhosted-services
-A summary of my selfhosted services.<br />
+A summary of the services I host.<br />
 All services are sitting behind authelia 2FA with routing via traefik.<br />
 Services are hosted as docker containers on a linux home server.<br />
 Only config file in repo is the docker-compose.yml.<br />